About us

 Dear Ladies and Gentlemen, dear Colleagues and Friends,

-Once again, the Swiss Society of Radiology (SGR-SSR) and its associated societies (SGPR-SSRP, SSVIR, SSER, SSSR), as well as the SGNM-SSMN (Swiss Society of Nuclear Medicine),and SVMTR-ASTRM (Swiss Association of Radiographers) are working with great dedication to develop an attractive 3-day programme, with common educational and scientific sessions, many exciting lectures covering the entire spectrum of diagnostic and interventional radiology with renowned national and international speakers, as well as more dedicated sessions for each speciality.
+The Swiss Society of Radiology (SGR-SSR) and its associated societies (SGPR-SSRP, SSVIR, SSER, SSSR, SSRMP), as well as the SVMTR-ASTRM (Swiss Association of Radiographers) and the SGNM-SSMN (Swiss Society of Nuclear Medicine) are making a great effort to develop an attractive programme over three days.
+It includes many educational and scientific sessions, exciting lectures covering the entire spectrum of diagnostic and interventional radiology as well as more dedicated sessions for each subspeciality.
+For this, we have invited renowned national and international speakers.

-We all very much hope that the most important aspect of our congress, namely the conviviality of the exchange between colleagues will be able to flourish even more in 2023.
-We are also looking forward to a wonderful society evening at the Schatzalp to network and connect with our colleagues as well as new people while enjoying a magnificent view and some great surprises!
+We very much hope that the most important aspect of our congress, namely the conviviality of the exchange between colleagues will be able to flourish as usual in 2026.
+On Friday, we are therefore looking forward to spending a wonderful society evening in the Olympic Museum with you, our colleagues, and other new guests while enjoying a magnificent dinner and party!

 Sincerely yours,